 Yes- even men.
 Please just let staff know when you are expecting family/friends/support workers so we can ensure there is a private space available on the administrative side of the building.
 We do not allow guests on the residential side of the building to ensure the safety and confidentiality of all our residents.
 We do require the name of the person/people coming and will ask that they sign a confidentiality form.

-Can I access shelter if I am a trans- or non-binary person?
+Can I access shelter if I am a trans- or gender-fluid person?

 Can I bring my pet to shelter?

-Unfortunately, you cannot bring an animal to the shelter with you.
-If the animal is a certified service/emotional support animal, then yes, you can provide documentation and appropriate accommodations can be made.
-We understand not bringing your beloved pet with you can be a barrier to accessing shelter and we will support you in finding a safe place for your pet to stay during your residency.
+You cannot bring an animal to the shelter with you unless they are a certified service/emotional support animal (documentation is required).
 We have a good relationship with the Humane Society who can often assist women who are in this situation.
-They will also update your pets shots at no cost to you.
-For more information regarding this, please do not hesitate to call the crisis line.
+They will also update your pets' shots at no cost to you.
+For more information regarding this, please do not hesitate to call our support line.

 Do I have to be on OW or ODSP to become a resident?

-No, violence can and does happen to anyone, regardless of income.
+No, violence can happen to anyone, regardless of income.
 Women of any level of income are eligible for our services.

 Will I be denied support if I use drugs?

-Absolutely not.
-We will respect your ability to make decisions for yourself in regards to substance use.
+No. While we respect your decisions surrounding substance use, Optimism Place will not tolerate substance use on-site.
 We offer harm reduction support including information regarding safe use and storage.
 If you would like support with sobriety, we can help you access these services.
-All of our staff are trained to use Noloxone, and we have this available if needed.
-You can access your own Noloxone kit from staff, which remains confidential.
-While we respect your decisions surrounding substance use, Optimism Place will not tolerate substance use on-site.
+All of our staff are trained to use Naloxone, and we have this available if needed.

 Will I have to share a room?